HBAR entropy of Infalling Atoms into a GUP-corrected Schwarzschild Black Hole and equivalence principle: Atom-Field Interaction Hamiltonian

 Thus, the excitation probability Eq. \eqref{eq:P-excitation-final} simplifies to

 precisely matching the uniformly accelerating mirror result in Eq. \eqref{eq:mirror-result}.
 Thus, we have explicitly demonstrated that the equivalence between Hawking radiation and the Unruh-like mirror scenario remains valid at linear order in the quantum gravity parameter $\beta$.
+The GUP corrections are perturbative, preserving local thermality via the equivalence principle, while the area shift arises naturally from the minimal length scale, justified by black hole \textcolor{black}{gedanken} experiments \cite{Scardigli:1999jh}.